 TK: How do you go about writing songs, especially writing things that seem very vulnerable and honest?
 Is that difficult to do or…?

-OS: I actually wasn’t going to put up anything I made for A Collection of Thoughts, just because it was so vulnerable.
+OS: I actually wasn’t going to put up anything I made for A Collection of Fleeting Moments and Daydreams, just because it was so vulnerable.
 It was during a time when everything was falling through and I had very few people to talk to about it.
 So when I was sitting down, writing for myself…it just became a very spiritual kind of thing for me.
 It was very meditative, so I’ve been trying to channel that energy more and more.

 Only until I released the music did I realize that it had the ability to help people, which I’m still trying to wrap my head around.
 It’s so crazy because that energy…energy can’t be created or destroyed, right?
 But it’s definitely transferrable, and I’m so happy that music can do that.